How does your lender see you? Essential loan preparation for home buyers

-In the past few years, we’ve seen a number of shifts within the lending environment due to changing APRA regulations and the recently appointed banking royal commission, with banks reassessing and adapting their lending criteria to mitigate risk and meet new lending guidelines.
-As a result of this increased scrutiny, investors (both aspiring and existing) are having to be more diligent when it comes to preparing their finances and approaching banks for loan approval.
+In recent years, we’ve seen a number of shifts within the lending environment due to changing APRA regulations, the Banking Royal Commission and the economic impacts of the global pandemic, with banks reassessing and adapting their lending criteria to mitigate risk and meet new lending guidelines.

-Whilst lending criteria and policies vary considerably from bank to bank, here are some of the key factors lenders will look at when assessing your eligibility for a home or investment loan.
+Whilst lending criteria and policies vary considerably from one lender to another, here are some of the key factors lenders will look at when assessing your eligibility for a home or investment loan.

 One of the key pillars lenders will consider when assessing your eligibility for a loan is your credit score.
 Are there any red flags that suggest you may not make your repayments on time?
 From the lender’s perspective, your credit history will provide a key indicator of the level of risk they are taking in borrowing to you.
 If you’ve failed to make repayments on time in the past or filed for bankruptcy, the lender may consider you a high risk borrower, and this can strongly impact the rates or products they are willing to offer you (or, in the latter case, your immediate eligibility for a loan).

 Before issuing a loan, banks will also look at your ability to make repayments on time and in full.
 For lenders, one of the biggest indicators of this will be your monthly income.
-As well as aggregating your income sources and assessing the stability of this income, lenders will look at your outgoing expenses such as existing debt repayments, your new mortgage repayments, child support and all other outgoings to assess your serviceability.
-A key thing you also need to be wary of, and something that proves an obstacle to many investors and first-home buyers, is the way that banks assess your credit card debt.
-Even if you have a proven history of paying off your credit card on time, lenders will still calculate debt based on your credit card limit.
-If you have a credit card limit of $50,000, they will therefore consider that amount as ‘debt’ and take a 3% monthly liability to mitigate their risk, thereby impacting their assessment of your monthly income.
-If you have any credit cards that you don’t use, you may want to consider cancelling them to improve your serviceability.
+As well as aggregating your income sources and assessing the stability of this income, lenders will look at your outgoing expenses such as existing debt repayments (including your total credit card limits, and whether you have drawn on them or not), your new mortgage repayments, child support and all other outgoings to determine your serviceability.

-Whilst it hasn’t always been the case, banks in the modern lending environment require borrowers to make a down payment before they issue a loan.
-As a prospective buyer, you will need to start making provisions for this in advance by building the necessary savings required for a deposit, whether it be in the form of cash savings or equity from an existing property.
-The amount required for a deposit will vary depending on your lender’s individual policies and the nature of your investment, but many banks are willing to lend up to 95% of a property’s value with Lender’s Mortgage Insurance in place.
-However, lenders may require higher equity if you are deemed a high risk borrower.
-To find out more about how your investment strategy can impact your required deposit, read our latest blog on the upfront costs of property.
+The amount required for a deposit will vary depending on your lender’s individual policies and the nature of your purchase, but many banks are willing to lend up to 90% of a property’s value with Lender’s Mortgage Insurance in place.
+However, lenders may require higher equity if you are deemed a high- risk borrower.

 Navigating a changing market

 Applying for a home or investment loan can be a daunting prospect, especially in a fluctuating lending market with more potential changes on the horizon.
-With loan criteria tightening and banks now adopting stricter lending policies, it’s more important than ever to seek the advice of a specialist mortgage broker who has the investment knowledge and expertise to guide you through changes in the lending landscape.
+With loan criteria and lending policies frequently fluctuating due to industry and broader economic factors, it’s more important than ever to seek the advice of a specialist mortgage broker who has the investment knowledge and expertise to guide you through changes in the lending landscape.